Hotel Room Investment - Regular Rental Income

-Not a quick win (very little capital appreciation) – Hotel property investments are generally suited to long-term investors, which is why they have assured rent for up to 5 years.
+Not a quick win (very little capital appreciation) – Hotel investments are generally suited to long-term investors, which is why they have assured rent for up to 5 years.
 Traditional buy-to-lets will have rental income as well as capital appreciation to make profits from, but hotel room investments aren’t known for their capital appreciation, although an investment with an assured buy-back will give you a reasonable level of capital appreciation - probably more than a residential property in the current market.

 The location (it does matter) – The location is very important because it needs to be in an area where visitors are willing to stay in a hotel.
 There should also be a thriving tourist attraction near the hotel to attract guests to the area in the first place.
 Hotel room investments are investments in a property and also in a business, so you need to think about the ‘customers’ as well as the demand in the area of the hotel.

-There will be competition – Many people disregard the possible competition that they may be facing if they pick a hotel room investment in a certain area.
+There will be competition – When investing many people disregard the possible competition that they may be facing if they pick a hotel room investment in a certain area.
 Similar to residential buy-to-lets in London and even Manchester, the competition is becoming fiercer because the supply of properties for tenants to rent is over-saturated in some areas.
 As a result, tenants have so much choice, they may not even see your property as an option.